-The primary flood risk to the potential development site is fluvial from the unnamed drain which flows through the centre of the site.
-Water is mainly confined to the channel and areas immediately adjacent, flood hazard is mainly classed as very low outside of these areas.
+A very small area of the site is at risk of fluvial flooding from Fiddlers' Brook and and the unnamed drain which flows along Eastwich Hall Lane; both of which flow south to join the River Stort (Navigation) located just outside of the southern site boundary.
+The vast majority of the site is located in Flood Zone 1 and therefore is at little risk of fluvial flooding.
 Factoring in climate change at 25%, 30% and 70% does not significantly affect the area at risk of fluvial flooding.
-Parts of the site are also shown to be affected by surface water flooding; these areas tend to correspond with the watercourse but also pockets form in the north east.
+Parts of the site are also shown to be affected by surface water flooding; these areas tend to correspond with the watercourses.

-This site was not represented in the Environment Agency's Flood Zones, but OS mapping showed a drain running through the site, therefore 2D generalised modelling using Jflow software has been undertaken to obtain indicative flood extents using the 20-year extent as FZ3b, the 100-year extent as FZ3a, and the 1,000-year extent as FZ2.
+This site was not represented in the Environment Agency's Flood Zones, but OS mapping showed a drain running through the site, therefore 2D generalised modelling using Jflow software has been undertaken to obtain indicative flood extents, using the 20-year extent as FZ3b, the 100-year extent as FZ3a, and the 1,000-year extent as FZ2.
 Developers may need to consider undertaking more detailed hydraulic modelling at the site as part of a site-specific FRA.